-- · Textual evidence.

-- · Inference.

-- · Themes or central ideas of a text.

-- · Complex account.

-- · Objective summary (of the text).

-- · Author's choices.

-- Impact of the author's choices regarding how to develop and relate elements of a story or drama.

-- · Complex characters.

-- How complex characters develop over the course of a text, interact with other characters, and advance the plot or develop the theme.

-- · A variety of strategies to build comprehension.

-- · Word and phrase meaning as used in the text.

-- · Figurative and connotative meanings (as used in the text).

-- Impact of specific word choices on meaning and tone, including words with multiple meanings or language that is particularly fresh, engaging, or beautiful.

-- · Text structure.

-- How an author's choices concerning how to structure specific parts of a text contribute to its overall structure and meaning as well as its aesthetic impact.

-- · Aesthetic impact.

-- · Grasping point of view.

-- · Literature (stories, dramas, and poems).
+- · Textual evidence. - A variety of strategies and skills to independently conduct research and write a paper on a topic of interest. - · How to analyse inferences drawn from the text. - How the author's message was influenced by real-life situations in society and culture. - · Theme or central idea of a text. - · Objective summary of a text. - How complex characters (e.g., those with multiple or conflicting motivations) develop over the course of a text, interact with other characters, and advance the plot or develop the theme. - Factors that commonly affect the use of language, such as gender, social class, family relationships and ethnicity. - Meaning of words and phrases as they are used in the text, including figurative and connotative meanings; - Impact of specific word choices on meaning and tone, including words with multiple meanings or language that is particularly fresh, engaging, or beautiful.
+(Include Shakespeare as well as other authors) - How an author's choices concerning how to structure specific parts of a text contribute to its overall structure and meaning as well as its aesthetic impact. - Point of view or cultural experience reflected in a work of literature from outside Papua New Guinea, drawing on a wide reading of world literature. - · Grasping point of view (e.g., satire, sarcasm, irony, or understatement). - A variety of printed and media materials for different purposes and discuss opinion of what was read. - · Argumentative and complex texts. - How an author draws on and transforms source material in a specific work to create works of literature. - Literature and other texts including stories, dramas, and poems at the high end of the Grades 9-10 text complexity band independently and proficiently.